Carl Anthony: Urban Habitat (1989–2000)

-Ford Foundation (2000–2008)
+Ford Foundation (2001–2008)

-In 2000, Anthony joined the Ford Foundation.
-There, he served as acting director of the Community and Resource Development Unit.
-He was also Director of the Sustainable Metropolitan Communities Initiative for seven years, and funded the Conversation of Regional Equity, a dialogue between policy analysts and advocates concerning racial justice and sustainability.
+In 2001, Carl Anthony was selected to direct the Sustainable Metropolitan Communities Initiative (SMCI) which was a program created to give opportunity for disadvantaged communities.
+The Ford Foundation invested in community development corporations focusing primarily on predominantly lower-class African American neighborhoods.
+Anthony worked to reduce patterns of concentrated poverty in the United States while promoting conservation of natural resources by creating strategies to connect guarantees in a collaborative environment and have a community-based national learning network.
+In 2004, Carl Anthony was appointed the director of Ford Foundation’s Community Resources Development Union but left in 2008.

 Breakthrough Communities (2008–)

 In 2008, Anthony co-founded Breakthrough Communities, a project of Earth House Center, an advocacy nonprofit for regional equity and environmental and climate justice and is serving as the co-director.
-Anthony founded Six Wins, an initiative in the Bay Area addressing the mitigation of carbon dioxide emissions.
+Anthony also founded Six Wins, an initiative in the Bay Area addressing the mitigation of carbon dioxide emissions.

 The Earth, the City, and the Hidden Narrative of Race (2017)

-Anthony's memoir, The Earth, the City, and the Hidden Narrative of Race, addresses regional equity and climate change.